-The agenda for each meeting includes a mixer activity, updates on activities, opportunities to establish committees to work on specific projects (Harvest Fest, fundraisers, family events, etc.).
+The agenda for each meeting includes a updates on activities, opportunities to establish committees to work on specific projects (Harvest Fest, fundraisers, family events, Run For The Hills, etc.).
 Typically, four meetings are held each year.
 Child care is provided during these meetings.
 All Forest Hills parents and staff members are encouraged to participate in all of the activities of the PTA.